int-brain-lab/ann-rnns/README.md

 # Fiete Lab - IBL ANN-RNNs Project

+### Background

+The goal of this project is to answer two questions:

+1. How do neurally-plausible mechanistic models solve the IBL task?

+2. How can a quantitative, interpretable answer be leveraged to direct exploration and analysis of biological circuit data?

+Our approach is to train recurrent neural networks (RNNs) to solve a simplified version of the IBL task.
+Presentations are included as PDFs in `documents/`.
+For a quick taste, see the 2020 April 26th's IBL Annual Meeting Theory Working Group presentation.

 ### Setup
 After cloning the repository, run `pip3 install -r requirements.txt` to install